pakeke-constructor/umg-mod-monorepo/rgb_chess/shared/abilities/_ABILITY_README.md

     filters = {"moreHealthThan", "notSelf"},
-    -- if the target has less health than me, and is not self action = "buffAttackSpeed" --buff attack speed by X }
+    -- if the target has less health than me, and is not self action = "buffAttackSpeed" --buff attack speed by X

+    -- optional fields:
+    maxActivations = 200 or constants.MAX_ABILITY_ACTIVATIONS

+    -- internally used fields:
+    activationCount = 0 -- set and used internally
+}